Eagles at Jeppesen Stadium

 Houston Chronicle, February 14, 1981

-Randy gave a rare and candid interview to the Houston Chronicle following the concert.
-Read the full interview below:
+Following the concert, Randy gave a rare and candid interview to the Houston Chronicle.
+Read it below:

 EAGLES